Mardi Gras Indians: War dances

 An Egungun ceremony in Benin.
-Scholars suggest the regalia (suits) of Mardi Gras Indians have influences from West African ceremonial cultures.
+Scholars suggest the regalia (suits) of Mardi Gras Indians have influenced West African ceremonial cultures.

 In the 1720s, the dance called Calinda (or Kalinda) developed in the Caribbean, based on African martial arts.
 It was brought to New Orleans by enslaved people from San Domingo and the Antilles.
 In Haiti and Trinidad, Calinda was a form of stick fighting and was performed during carnivals by the enslaved.
 In New Orleans, it became a voodoo dance and "the dance of Congo Square".
-The Calinda dance was integrated into Mardi Gras Indian traditions.
+The Calinda dance was performed in Congo Square around Mardi Gras time.
 Other dance influences were the chica, an Afro-Caribbean dance, and bamboula, an African derived dance, that were performed at Congo Square by free and enslaved people.

-The performances of Mardi Gras Indians also display influences from mock-war performances by warriors called sangamento from the Kingdom of Kongo.
+The performances of Mardi Gras Indians also display influences from mock-war in Native American culture.
+Also there are mock-war performances in Africa by warriors called sangamento from the Kingdom of Kongo.
 The word is derived from a verb in the Kikongo language, ku-sanga, denoting ecstatic dancers.
 In Portuguese ku-sanga became sangamento.
 Kongo people in Central Africa performed dances decorated in African feather headdresses and wore belts with jingle bells.
-Sangamento performers dance using leaps, contortions, and gyrations, similar to the dance styles of Mardi Gras Indians.
+Sangamento performers dance using leaps, contortions, and gyrations. similar to the bell styles of Mardi Gras Indians who use tambourines.
 During the transatlantic slave trade, Bantu people were enslaved in the Americas.
 Sangamentos were a brotherhood of men with a semi-underground culture that resembles the Mardi Gras Indian tradition at Congo Square.
 Scholars at Duke University found that Kongo peoples' culture influenced African diaspora religions, Afro-American music, and the dance and musical styles of Mardi Gras Indians.

 Indigenous cultural influences

 Masking Indians honor the assistance given their ancestors by incorporating American Indian symbols into their carnivals.
 Native American resistance is also a key theme in Mardi Gras Indian performances.
 (Note: An article from the Louisiana State Museum comments on the American Indian influences in Mardi Gras Indian culture.
 "The foundation of Black masking Indian visual storytelling is rooted in Native American resistance.
 Many of their suits showcase battle scenes depicting victorious Native Americans at war with U.S. soldiers."
-An article from UNESCO states why Black Americans mask as Native people because they are "asserting dignity and respect for Indian resistance to white domination.")
-Black Mardi Gras Indians tell these stories of African–Indigenous solidarity through their regalia.
+An article from UNESCO states why African Americans mask as Native people because they are "asserting dignity and respect for Indian resistance to white domination.")
+Black Mardi Gras Indians tell these stories of Black–Indigenous solidarity through their regalia.
 Scholars have found reports of Native American motifs on costumes and in parades in New Orleans since the 18th century, though Mardi Gras Indians began to incorporate more imagery from African cultures and African diaspora religions into their regalia from the 1960s.

 Indigenous people, enslaved Africans, and free Creoles of color had their festivals at Congo Square.
 Enslaved Africans incorporated elements from Native American culture.